nitanmarcel/Telecraft/README.md

 # Telecraft

-Send and recieve messages from any python groups in Minecraft!
+Send and recieve messages from any Telegram groups in Minecraft!

 ## Requirements